-Pieter is an associate in the real estate team.
+Pieter is a partner in the real estate team.

-- Leading a team of three lawyers advising on the acquisition of a multi-let mixed use building at a purchase price of £4.5 million, structured as a TOGC.
-Negotiating an extended completion date and a right for the client to apply for prior approval for permitted development of the upper parts to form 50 residential units prior to completion.
-Subsequently instructed on a ‘back to back’ disposal of the building at a sale price of £5 million, with completion of the disposal being conditional on procuring the surrender of various leases of the upper parts
+- Leading a team advising on the acquisition of a multi-let mixed use building, structured as a TOGC.
+Negotiating a right for the client to apply for prior approval for permitted development of the upper parts to form 50 residential units between exchange and completion.
+Subsequently instructed on a ‘back to back’ disposal of the asset, with completion of the onward disposal being conditional upon procuring the surrender of various occupational interests in the upper parts.

-- Advising on the development of a commercial high street property, comprising a retail ground floor shop with office space above to form a refurbished ground floor retail unit with three residential flats above, including the subsequent letting of the ground floor commercial unit, the sales of the newly completed residential units and the disposal of the freehold interest in the building, subject to the commercial rack rent lease and the lease of the first residential unit only, as part of a Section 5 Landlord and Tenant Act 1987 scheme
+- Advising on the development of a building comprising a retail ground floor with office space above, to form a refurbished ground floor retail unit with residential flats above, including the subsequent letting of the ground floor, sales of the newly completed residential units and the disposal of the reversionary interest in the building, subject to the commercial lease, as part of a Section 5 Landlord and Tenant Act 1987 scheme.

 - Commercial Real Estate Legal Association (CRELA)